 To comply with emissions targets, OEMs must consider all options, including new materials that reduce vehicle mass.
 Additionally, OEMs and suppliers need to examine new construction materials and techniques to reduce costs, ensure greater cradle-to-grave sustainability, and support innovative design features.

-Planners and strategists use the service to:
+Planners and strategists use the Vehicle Domain to:

 The Materials and Lightweighting Vehicle Domain is part of a suite of vehicle contenting solutions.
 Delivered through AutoTechInsight, a S&P Global Mobility automotive strategy and planning solution, the Vehicle Domain provides a view into current automotive trends and future demand through:

 Edwin Pope, Principal Analyst for Vehicle Dynamics & Materials at S&P Global Mobility with global responsibility for the automotive body in white materials forecast.